starhoshi/retrycf/README.md

 # retrycf

-retrycf is an npm library that executes Cloud Functions again when it fails.
+retrycf is an npm library that fire Cloud Functions again when it fails.

 ## Install